naver/cfcs/reactive.md

 });
 ```

-* Inline Object
+### Inline Object State
-  * `reactive` converts the object into a reactive object, and values can be changed through `.subscribe`.
+  * [`reactive`](https://naver.github.io/cfcs/docs/api/Core/Reactive/Function/reactive) converts the object into a reactive object, and values can be changed through `.subscribe`.

 ```js
 import { reactive } from "@cfcs/core";